-Attendees can choose between two evening “mini-marathon” sessions or one Saturday “marathon” session.
-All aspects of labor and delivery are covered in Mini Marathon I. Mini Marathon II focuses on postpartum and newborn care.
-Mini Marathon II and the Saturday Marathon class include a tour.
+Attendees can choose between two evening sessions or one Saturday “express” session.
+All aspects of labor and delivery are covered in Childbirth 101.
+Infant Care focuses on after the delivery and newborn care.
+All participants are encouraged to also register for a hospital tour.

 This class addresses the unique aspects of carrying and delivering multiples.
 Topics include the risk of premature birth and other health concerns, delivery expectations, recovery and life at home.
 Participants are highly encouraged to also take the Childbirth and Newborn Prep class series.

-If you have already had a child, you have experienced childbirth and caring for a newborn firsthand.
-In this class, discuss how labor and recovery may be different this time around; review updated hospital procedures, including kangaroo care and couplet care; learn tips for home recovery and adjustment with more than one child; hear about new research; and more.
+If you already have a child, you have experienced childbirth and caring for a newborn firsthand.
+In this class, discuss how labor and recovery may be different this time around; review updated hospital procedures, including skin-to-skin bonding and “rooming in”; learn tips for home recovery and adjusting to more than one child; hear about new research; and more.
 A tour of the labor and delivery and mother/baby units is optional.

 Breastfeeding: Beyond the Basics

 Taught by a certified lactation consultant, this class provides more in-depth information for breastfeeding moms to help when they are away from their baby or returning to work.
 Topics include choosing a breast pump, proper pumping practices, workplace considerations and more.
 Ideal for moms-to-be and new moms.